neilchaudhuri/vidya-website/content/blog/secure-online-voting-is-the-future.md

 online voting platform unnecessary, but I would disagree.
 Local elections are extremely important.
 They impact people's lives the most, and voters are entitled to the same guarantees here that they are entitled to for the "big" elections.

-All we need to do is to store voting data in a single table where a simple GROUP BY will aggregate election results.
+All we need to do is to store votes in a single table where a simple GROUP BY will aggregate election results.
 That's easy.
 We can also store temporal and location data so we can run some basic secondary queries like measuring voter activity by precinct or time of day or day of week or whatever else you want to know.